What is the Coordinated Community Support Programme?

 - Addressing additional needs and providing aftercare to prevent recurrent crises

 What this means

 Now in its second year, the CCS Programme is utlising learning from the pilot areas to develop a framework for the effective delivery of crisis support in a local area.

 This framework is underpinned by the commitment of local partners to collaboratively:

 Too often people 'bounce around' between different services whilst trying to access crisis support.

 The CCS programme tackles this by increasing the accessibility to local crisis support provision for those who need it, and by supporting local services to directly help people accessing crisis support – rather than just signposting them on to another organisation.

-A simpler, supported, application process
+- Create simpler, supported, application processes

 When people do find out about the support available, making an application can be challenging.
 Requests can involve filling out lengthy and confusing forms, providing a large amount of evidence and waiting an often-unspecified amount of time to hear the outcome.

 - Address additional needs and preventing aftercare to prevent recurrent crises